 Cole made the short journey to the other side of North London, joining Chelsea from adversaries Arsenal in 2006, while Ivanovic joined from Locomotiv Moscow in 2008.
 They both brought different strengths and expertise to the pitch, allowing Chelsea to be much more versatile at the back and a more formidable force as a whole.

 Ivanovic was renowned for his immense power, leadership, mettle, and aerial prowess.
-Despite being a more defensive-minded full-back, the Serbian had a tendency of often being involved in scoring for his side.
+Despite being a more defensive-minded full-back, the Serbian had a tendency to often be involved in scoring for his side.
 Cole, on the other side, was noted for his determination, great character, quickness, and exceptional passing and crossing.

 Defenders are just as important as strikers.
 These 3 players Ashley Cole, John Terry & Branislav Ivanovic played such an important role in our 2012 Champions League win.
 Goal line clearances, putting body on the line every time, scoring important crucial goals. pic.twitter.com/ihekZaFVJt